diegowifi/Game-planetCrash/README.md

 # Game-planetCrash
-A java videogame with collisions, sound and life counter
+A java videogame with collisions, velocity, sound and a life counter